 Inhambane is prone to cyclical floods and droughts, which have become more frequent and intense over recent years.
 The Directorate of Public Works and Housing's (DPOPH) first priority is to ensure sustainable water resources management, in combination with the availability of water and sanitation for socioeconomic activities.
 The programme's main objective is to increase the coverage of safe drinking water in rural districts, vulnerable to climate change and natural disasters.
-Activities specified under this priority include the construction of cisterns for rain water harvesting in drought prone communities and support to the construction and rehabilitation of boreholes for safe drinking water (built with solar panel pumps).
+Activities specified under this priority include the construction of community cisterns for rain water harvesting in drought prone communities and support to the construction and rehabilitation of boreholes for safe drinking water (built with solar panel pumps), rehabilitation of small systems for water supply in villages, construction of sanitation demonstration centres and latrines, and provision of institutional support through training of WASH technical staff from districts, and the purchase of equipment required for improved performance in programme implementation.